Pimmz/Home-Energy-Saving-Store/README.md

 - Title of the website to ensure users know exactly where they are.
 - Search facility so the user can find the products quickly that are sold on the site
 - My account section so the user can find their details, log out and if authorised, manage products.
-- The basket link so the user can see the amount they have put in their basket at a glance of a eye.
-Plus when clicked it opend up the basket with more detail.
+- The basket link so the user can see the amount they have put in their basket at a glance of an eye.
+Plus when clicked it opens up the basket with more detail.

 - **Navigation Bar**
 ![Navigation bar](documentation/readme_images/nav.png)

 - The navigation bar is present at the top of every page and includes all links to the various other pages.
 - The Tips and Tricks page as well as the FAQ will only open if you are signed in.
-If you are not a sign in message comes up asking you to sign in.
+If you are not a sign-in message comes up asking you to sign in.

 - **Footer**
 ![Footer](documentation/readme_images/footer.png)

-- The about section to explain abit about Hess and why we operate
+- The About Us section to explain abit about Hess and why we operate
 - The footer section includes links to our Facebook page, FAQ, Tips and tricks and the contact page.
 - Clicking the links in the footer opens a separate browser tab to avoid pulling the user away from the site.